Cosmology

 Eostre and the universe story Read More »

-One of the most transcendent moments of my life happened on the Marin headlands, within view of the glittering city of San Francisco and the elegant curve of the Golden Gate bridge.
-It was March 9, 2014, and the wildflower season had started.
-I had been hiking and photographing them for three hours, working my …
+One of my greatest moments of transcendence happened on the Marin headlands.
+I was standing within view of the glittering city of San Francisco and the elegant curve of the Golden Gate bridge.
+It was early in March, and the wildflower season had started.
+I had been hiking and photographing them for three hours, working

 Samhain in New Jersey